 The introduction of electronic lodgement of tax forms in the late 1980s not only reduced the time it took to send out returns from ten weeks to two weeks but had a significant impact on the incidence of repetitive strain injury among data processors at the ATO.

 Super guarantee contributions

 By law, most eligible employees are entitled to compulsory super contributions from their employer.
 These are called super guarantee contributions.
 These super guarantee contributions must be at least 9.5% of your ordinary earnings, up to the 'maximum contribution base'.
 You may also be entitled to choose the fund your super is paid into.
 Further details can be found in

 - You can check your eligibility to receive super guarantee contributions and whether your employer is paying the correct amount by using the employee superannuation guarantee calculator tool available on the ATO website.
 If necessary you can request the ATO to look into any problems.

-The ATO requires employers to make super guarantee payments to the super fund each quarter within 28 days of the end of the quarter.
+- The ATO requires employers to make super guarantee payments to the super fund each quarter within 28 days of the end of the quarter.
 If you are not sure whether your employer is forwarding your super you can check with your super fund, or check the statements they send to you.